Connecting HubSpot

 Your HubSpot user list syncs so Rizer can show deal owners and let you assign owners during re-engagement.
 When someone joins or leaves your HubSpot account, Rizer reflects the change.

 This is the main event.
 Deals in closed-lost stages from your selected pipelines sync to Rizer.
-Depending on your settings, they either import automatically into recycling or land in a Not in recycling list for manual review.
+Depending on your settings, they either import automatically into recycling or land in a Pre-recycling list for manual review.

 If your HubSpot account uses leads and you configure lead recycling, lost leads sync the same way as deals.